 In the days that followed as names of the victims were identified and shared I remember across campus on the HonoluluCC faculty/staff list-serv a discussion was going as one of the victims of the flight hijackings, Flight 93 passenger Christine Snyder, was a former HonoluluCC student and many of the senior faculty at the time felt compelled to take action to honor our fallen alum.

 As time would pass it was decided that a 9/11 Memorial would be built next to the Berlin Wall monument on campus.
 It would take a few years for things to come together but come together they did.
-The memorial was built.
+The memorial was built thanks to Sheetmetal instructor Danny Aiu and his students.
 A dedication ceremony attended by the Snyder family was held and life went on.